emnify/product-docs/docs/portal/sims-and-devices/connected-devices.md

 You can toggle one or more devices between these states to control their data usage.
 A disabled device doesn't incur any charges.

-When you are ready to deploy a device and want it to connect to a network, change its status to **Enabled**.
+When you want a device to connect to a network, change its status to **Enabled**.

 To change a device's status, use the **Status** toggle from the **Connected Devices** list or the device's **Details** page.